 (4) Notwithstanding anything in this by-law, the council may approve of the siting of an outbuilding that is a carport (being an open-sided garage without doors) in a position other than that prescribed under these by-laws.

+[By-law 21 amended: Gazette 10 Jan 2017 p.
+231.]

 22. Heights and areas of outbuildings

 (1) The wall height of an outbuilding shall not exceed 3 m unless the council otherwise approves.